Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

   - Lower a floating set of bricks.
 C77A8.
   - Shift a Buttercup poster back a bit to give the illusion that it's under the grime texture nearby.
 1E8070
 - \[Import\] Import updated replacement meshes that had occlusion stripped from Flicker Fixer with versions done by Exoclyps done for the Storywealth Collection.
 Thanks!
+- \[PRP\] (CorvegaAssemblyPlantExt01 to 06): There's way too many records to list here, but explicitly purge any NULL linkrefs from non-precombined references in these exterior cells.
+This is preventing them from being added to the lists, and this is clearly wrong.
+There might be straggler refs outside of the named blocks, but I'm not touching them without a script to search for them.
+Also, please note that MultirefLOD is a reflink that the game ignores for previsibining so it's fine to leave it in place.
+  - Counts: Ext01 37, Ext02 17, Ext03 33, Ext04 81, Ext05 28, Ext06 14

 0.59